 This series didn’t really grab me the way some of the series on this list did.
 It wasn’t bad, but once I finished the first book, I had no desire to read the next book.
 I know that the second book deals with time travel to the past.

-The cover of American Royals by Katharine McGee, showing a young woman in sunglasses and a blue lace top with red and white striped/starred nail polish.
-American Royals* by Katherine McGee – What would happen if George Washington accepted the crown and became America's first king?
-The American Royals series explores this question by examining the intersecting lives of four young women: Princess Beatrice, the heir to the throne; Princess Samantha, Beatrice's younger sister and the twin of Prince Jefferson; Nina, Samantha's best friend; and Daphne, Jefferson's ex-girlfriend and social climber extraordinaire.
+American Royals* by Katherine McGee – What would happen if George Washington accepted the crown and became America’s first king?
+The American Royals series explores this question by examining the intersecting lives of four young women: Princess Beatrice, the heir to the throne; Princess Samantha, Beatrice’s younger sister and the twin of Prince Jefferson; Nina, Samantha’s best friend; and Daphne, Jefferson’s ex-girlfriend and social climber extraordinaire.

 Princess Beatrice has a growing flirtation with one of her body guards, a relationship she cannot pursue.
 Princess Samantha is tired of growing up in her sister’s shadow, and feels her relationship with her best friend, Nina, slipping off the rails.
 Nina starts to get involved with Prince Jefferson, though she has no idea how to tell her best friend.
 And Daphne will take her place in the royal family, no matter the cost.